 - What is the best lens for food photography?

 Here is the quick answer to both of those questions.
 There isn't just one camera or lens that is best for food photography.
 These days there are 100's of awesome cameras to choose from that will work wonderfully with food.
-For lenses, see my pics below - there isn't just ONE lens for shooting food.
+For lenses, see my picks below - there isn't just ONE lens for shooting food.
 Just like any other subject, you'll need a few lenses to cover all your shooting needs.

 So here is all the equipment I recommend for starting out, and all the equipment and software that I use (more advanced), plus a few accessories at the end.